 “You can never, ever have too many heatproof silicone spatulas,” adds Chef Kierin, who prefers all-silicone spatulas from Tovolo.
 “This set has everything including mini spatulas, which not enough people realize are super useful.”

 Look beyond your kitchen arsenal by way of unconventional gifts like food subscriptions (think hot sauce, tea, cheese or beer) or a set of fancy dish towels.
-For Chef Kierin, she turns to quirky tees like the one pictured above, fitting for pie enthusiasts and sweet tooths.
-“Fun food-related clothing always makes me happy.”
+For Chef Kierin, she turns to quirky tees or aprons with fun food-centric designs.

 Go For a Spin